leinad85daniel/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod u+x hello: is a script that adds execute permission to the owner of the file hello.

 Task-6
-chmod ug+x, o+r hello: is a script that adds execute permissions to the owner and the group owner, and read permission to other users, to the file hello.
+chmod u+x,g+x,o+r hello: is a script that adds execute permissions to the owner and the group owner, and read permission to other users, to the file hello.